-We only need three things from you to start the expedited Texas apostille marriage certificate service process.
+We only need three things from you to complete the expedited Texas apostille marriage certificate service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on your original Texas marriage certificate that are physically presented to them not copies.